slsa-framework/slsa/attestations.md

     attesters save attestations for that blob, and how should verifiers find attestations for that blob?
 -   Others on an as-needed basis.

-**Attestation Consumption (TBD):** Conventions for how attestations are consumed.

--   Policy Format: It may be desirable to agree on a standard way to express policies, independent of the tooling used to evaluate those policies.
--   Trust Model: How does a consumer know the expected attestations for a given software package?

 ### Compatible Implementations